The Wall (band)

-The Wall were a punk rock band formed in Sunderland, England, in early 1978.
+The Wall were an English punk rock band formed in Sunderland, England, in early 1978.
 They have released two studio albums.

 History

+Early days

 Formed in early 1978, the initial line-up was Ian Lowery (vocals), Andy Griffiths (bass, vocals), John Hammond (lead guitar, vocals), and Bruce Archibald (drums), and this line-up recorded the band's debut single, "New Way", which was issued in April 1979.
-Played regularly by BBC Radio 1 disc jockey John Peel, the single sold more than 10,000 copies.
-This success led Lowery and Griffiths to relocate to London, although Hammond and Archibald didn't follow them and were replaced by Nick Ward on guitar, and by Rab Fae Beith, former drummer with Patrik Fitzgerald (who The Wall had toured with) and The Pack.
-After meeting Paul Cook and Steve Jones, the two former Sex Pistols decided they wanted to work with the band, and produced the next single, "Kiss the Mirror" / "Exchange", The Wall becoming the first punk band to be produced by an ex Pistol.
-Rab became the band's manager, and when their first label Small Wonder ceased operating, he got them a deal with Fresh Records and went into the studio to record the next single "Ghetto".
+Played regularly by BBC Radio 1 disc jockey John Peel, the single sold well over 10,000 copies.
+This success led Lowery and Griffiths to relocate to London, although Hammond and Archibald did not follow them permanently and were replaced by Nick Ward on guitar, and by Rab Fae Beith, former drummer with Patrik Fitzgerald (who The Wall had toured with) and The Pack.
+The band played many gigs around this time, with other Small Wonder bands such as Crass, and the Cockney Rejects.
+After meeting Paul Cook and Steve Jones, at a gig at the Moonlight Club, the two former Sex Pistols decided they wanted to work with the band, and produced the next single, the double A side "Kiss the Mirror" / "Exchange", The Wall becoming the first punk band to have a record produced by an ex Pistol.
+Rab became the band's manager, and when their first label Small Wonder ceased operating, he got them a deal with Fresh Records and went into the studio to record the next single "Ghetto", produced by Jimmy Pursey.
 Although originally recorded with Lowery on vocals, it would be re-recorded with new singer Ivan Kelly (formerly of Ruefrex).
 Lowery had decided that Ward should be replaced, but the rest of the band disagreed and instead decided that Lowery should go.
-Lowery went on to form Ski Patrol (with Archibald) and The Folk Devils, as well as recording solo work.
+Lowery went on to form Ski Patrol (with Archibald) and The Folk Devils, as well as recording solo work and was highly regarded by John Peel and later influenced Kurt Cobain and the post punk era.
 He died in 2001.
 Former Straps guitarist Andy Forbes was also added to the line-up when Ward decided to leave the band.

+First album

-The debut album, Personal Troubles and Public Issues was released in late 1980.
-After an unprovoked drunken attack by Kelly on an elderly man while the band were walking through London, the singer was immediately sacked from the band, with Griffiths taking over on vocals.
-The band were given a support slot on the Stiff Little Fingers Go For It national tour, which was a great success and recorded the Remembrance EP to coincide with the dates, with a stand-in bassist playing in the live shows.
+The debut album, Personal Troubles and Public Issues produced by Pete Wilson, was released in late 1980.
+The band then toured the UK with the Angelic Upstarts.
+After the tour, an unprovoked drunken attack by Kelly on an elderly man while the band were walking through London, resulted in the singer being immediately sacked from the band, with Griffiths taking over on vocals.
+The band were given a support slot on the Stiff Little Fingers Go For It national tour, which was a success and recorded the Remembrance EP to coincide with the dates, with a stand-in bassist playing in the live shows.
 On returning from the tour, Claire Bidwell of The Passions joined on bass guitar, leaving Griffiths free to concentrate on vocals.
-The band's second album, Dirges and Anthems was released in April 1982, the band now signed to Polydor Records.
-Polydor insisted that "Epitaph" be released as a single, but it was outsold by the Hobby for a Day EP released on Fresh Records shortly before, and the band were dropped by Polydor.
-The Wall were reduced to a duo of Beith and Griffiths, with the addition of guitarist Al Gregg and Claire Bidwell on bass, who soldiered on for one last effort, the Day Tripper 4 track EP and 10 track 12", in late 1982, before the group split up for good.